French Onion Breakfast Naan FlatbreadRecipe posted in: Breakfasts, Flex Meals & Snacks, Lunches & Dinners, Main Courses

 - French Onion Dip >

 Lose weight and build healthier habits with an easy to follow plan and convenient meal delivery.
-Get started with Nutrisystem today! >
+Get started with a Nutrisystem plan today!

 Servings: 6 (1 serving = ½ flatbread)